-The city of Mandurah, south of Perth in Western Australia, is typical of many Australian coastal communities; it has a growing population, with thousands of people flocking to its beach in summer.
-However, the beaches at Mandurah have a problem - the sand there just will not stay put!
+The city of Mandurah, south of Perth in Western Australia, is typical of many Australian coastal communities; it has a growing population, with thousands of However, the beaches at Mandurah have a problem - the sand there just will not stay put!
 For much of the year, winds approaching the coast from the southwest cause waves to strike the coast at an angle.
 These waves move sand northwards along the beach in the process known as longshore drift.
 At other times, winds from the north-west move sand away from Mandurah in a southwards direction.